dbeurive/backend/README.md

 # Introduction

+WARNING : This package is _REALLY_ unstable right now.
+Do NOT use it.

 Although ORM exist, using SQL is a valid strategy.

 There is no « one size fits all approach ».